nkostic/mysite/src/routes/blog/turborepo-sveltekit.md

 What a time for web development.
 Jobs are in demand and tools are getting faster and more efficient each day.

-Turborepo is one of these tools that was recently released by jared Palmer and fine folks from Vercel.
+Turborepo is one of these tools that was recently released by Jared Palmer and fine folks from Vercel.
 Turborepo brings a breeze of fresh air in the javascript tools ecosystem.
 It makes working with a large javascript codebase simple and it might save some energy and money!